How the Hill District LERTA Happened!

-Over six years ago, the Hill Community Development Corporation (Hill CDC) reached a settlement agreement following its legal action against the NHL's Pittsburgh Penguins and the City of Pittsburgh regarding an initial proposed development for the Lower Hill District site.
+The Hill Community Development Corporation (Hill CDC) reached a settlement agreement following its historic legal action against the NHL's Pittsburgh Penguins and the City of Pittsburgh regarding an initial proposed development for the Lower Hill District site.
 The Hill CDC filed the suit after having organized the Hill District community over many months while also negotiating community benefits with the Lower Hill District Working Group.
 The collective effort was focused on community benefits that should result from the redevelopment of the historic 28 acre urban core site.

 When the City of Pittsburgh Planning Commission failed to formally adopt the community benefits agreement as a part of the developer's Lower Hill regulatory plan, the Hill CDC independently filed an appeal in the Court of Common Pleas to safeguard benefits for the Hill District and its residents.
 What resulted was historic.
 The establishment of what was then the largest tax increment finance district in the history of the City of Pittsburgh (LERTA), the establishment of a Citywide Affordable Housing Taskforce, and a compliance monitor to assure the implementation of the negotiated community benefits agreement entitled the "Community Collaboration and Implementation Plan" (CCIP).

 The Citywide Affordable Housing Taskforce was the basis for the establishment of the City of Pittsburgh's Housing Opportunity Fund (HOF) which funds $10 million in affordable housing needs annually.
 The fund is housed at the Urban Redevelopment Authority (URA).